ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 On top of all the convention data storage, HVAC systems also store the heat exchange with the environment (i.e. the cooling power from the AC unit) and the operating power of the AC unit.
 Note that these are stored separately to the heat extracted from the child SUs and the operating power of the fan to cool the child SUs.

 ### Cycler
-Cycler implements functions to load a StorageUnit (SU) with a constant current or constant voltage.
+`Cycler` implements functions to load a `StorageUnit` with a constant current or constant voltage.

 There is a question about what to do with voltage limits of potential children in the SU.
-E.g. if the SU of the cycler is a series-module, should we stop when one cell in the module reaches a voltage limit (Vmax or Vmin), or do we keep going until the entire module has reached its voltage limit?
-This is decided by the fied ‘diagnostic’, which is a Boolean.
+E.g. if the SU of the `Cycler` is a series-module, should we stop when one cell in the module reaches a voltage limit (Vmax or Vmin), or do we keep going until the entire module has reached its voltage limit?
+This is decided by the fied `diagnostic`, which is a Boolean.
 If it is true, cycling will be interrupted when an individual cell’s voltage limit is reached.
 This might be preferable, e.g. if you are simply fully charging and discharging a large battery, then you probably are almost fully charged when the first cell reaches its voltage limit so you can just carry on discharging.
 Therefore, no fault is thrown but the CC or CV function is simply terminated (and reports that this is what happens).

 If it is false, you don’t check the voltage limits of individual cells during cycling.
-However, when a cell reaches a VMIN or VMAX safety limit, a ‘hard fault’ is thrown (an error is thrown by the cell, which is simply passed on and will probably cause the code to crash unless higher-level functions deal with it).
+However, when a cell reaches a `VMIN` or `VMAX` safety limit, a ‘hard fault’ is thrown (an error is thrown by the cell, which is simply passed on and will probably cause the code to crash unless higher-level functions deal with it).

 The main function in Cycler is CC.
 It has an auxiliary function to apply the specified current to the SU (which will detect if this will exceed a voltage limit and terminate immediately if it does).
 Otherwise, CC will keep integrating over time until the specified voltage or time limit is reached.
 As mentioned, if diagnostic is true, then you will also stop as soon as one cell in the StorageUnit reaches its limit.

 The function CC also controls the number of time steps taken at once (see Module_s).
 It will start with one at a time, but if we are still far from any limit, it will be increased to a maximum of 10.
 As we approach the set limit, we will reduce it back to 1.
-There are a number of issues to bear in mind in relation to this ‘N’ (number of time steps taken at once):
+There are a number of issues to bear in mind in relation to this `N` (number of time steps taken at once):

 1. During discharge the OCV curve is very steep so you have to reduce N long before you get to the minimum voltage of a cell.
 You should do this based on the voltage of the cell connected to the StorageUnit with the lowest voltage (since a small cell-to-cell variation will mean that the weakest cell will already be on the ‘steep’ part while the overall StorageUnit will still be on the flat part)
 2. During charge, you can use the total SU voltage since the OCV curve is fairly steep (so small cell-to-cell variations won’t lead to very different cell voltages).